etienne6/csci2020_FinalGroupProject/out/production/FinalProject/README.md

-The contributors of this project are:
+# Model Branch:

+Worked on by:

-Etienne Caronan
+* Etienne Caronan

-Stefan Cross
+* Stefan Cross

-Mir Afgan Talpur

-Rolando Aguillano
+# Update

+Added base character models for the heroes of the story, krogg, glenn and linda